SuongKhonmarady/svrwsa-backend/AWS_S3_SETUP.md

 To test the S3 integration:

+### Reports
 1. Create a new monthly or yearly report with a file
 2. Verify the file appears in your S3 bucket
 3. Check that the file URL in the database points to S3
 4. Update the report with a new file and verify the old file is deleted
 5. Delete the report and verify the file is removed from S3

+### News Images
+1. Test S3 connection: `GET /api/test-s3-connection`
+2. Test S3 image upload: `GET /api/test-s3-image-upload`
+3. Create a news article with an image
+4. Verify the image appears in your S3 bucket under `news/` directory
+5. Update the news with a new image and verify the old image is deleted
+6. Delete the news and verify the image is removed from S3

+### Service Request Documents
+1. Test S3 document upload: `GET /api/test-s3-document-upload` (admin only)
+2. Submit a service request with ID card and family book documents
+3. Verify the documents appear in your S3 bucket under `private/` directories
+4. Access documents through admin panel - they should load securely
+5. Delete a service request and verify the documents are removed from S3

+Note: Service request documents are stored privately and only accessible through admin authentication.

 ## Troubleshooting